Skip to content

 2. Containers (c4-model/2-container/)

-Shows the technology stack:
+Shows the microservice architecture:

 • Progressive Web App: React 19 + Vite + Tailwind CSS + PWA (installable on desktop and mobile)